-Following is a description of the valuation methodologies used for assets measured at fair value:
+Following is a description of the valuation methodologies used for assets measured at fair value.
+There have been no changes in the methodologies used at December 31, 2011 and 2010.

 Investments in QEP Stock Fund and Questar Stock Fund: Valued at unitized cost.
 The funds maintain a cash reserve and use unitized-value accounting.
 The market value of the respective company's shares plus the cash reserve are converted to equivalent units for the funds.